 In another article (“Three Case Studies and One Strategy to Keep Users Engaged with Digital Learning”), I discussed our unique strategy for keeping the momentum in terms of trainees’ engagement through the months (worth reading!).

 Let me add here the final step from this case study (please refer to the article for the details about the case study context) showing what happens to the trainees’ engagement curve when Digital Fitness is introduced into the recipe:

 Basically, in this case study it took a few months for the AI to understand how people prefer to schedule their activity.
 But then, once the system started tweaking their schedule, the overall participation increased.
 This is quite interesting compared to what normally happens to engagement in “traditional” digital learning.

 We are constantly working on new ways to make the training more engaging, more realistic and more effective.

 I believe that the limits of what we can do are still far off, however the implementation of this technology is a big step ahead already in the delivery of an increasingly authentic experience for our trainees.

 I hope you enjoyed this tour of one of our favorite characteristics of SkillGym and hopefully I was able to make it very clear about the tremendous benefits of adopting AI.

-You are most welcome to contact us to learn more about this subject and please feel free to book your dedicated hands-on demo of SkillGym.
+You are most welcome to contact us to learn more about this subject and please feel free to book a 1-hour discovery call of SkillGym.